- Salary

 Income Tax – calculated tax based on taxable income; see Tax Planning section for more information

-Income Trust – a unit holding with a defined dividend payout over the term of the trust
+Income Trust – an investment with a defined payout over the term of the trust

-LTD – long-term disability; a group plan given to all PARO members; current rate as of December 1, 2023 is 0.839% plus PST of gross income
+LTD – long-term disability; a group plan given to all PARO members is 0.684% plus PST of gross income starting from December 1st, 2024

 Marginal Tax Rate – the tax rate on an increment of your income